 The main responsibility of the ALCO is the oversight of risks related to the matching of assets and liabilities (Asset & Liability Management) and the consequences for the balance sheets and P&L of NN Leven.
 It includes risks related to the prevailing market circumstances and the possible adverse consequences for NN Leven.
-The ALCO also monitors and advises on insurance and business risks that can impact the balance sheet or P&L. The ALCO operates within the delegated authority of the Board of NN Leven.

-NN Leven ALCO monitors investment performance and decides on investment strategy, investment mandates as well as investment proposals within risk limits as set by the ALCO at NN Group.
+The ALCO also monitors and advises on insurance and business risks that can impact the balance sheet or P&L. NN Leven ALCO monitors investment performance and decides on investment strategy, investment mandates as well as investment proposals within risk limits as set by the ALCO at NN Group.